stagemonitor/stagemonitor/stagemonitor-configuration/README.md

    - Includes `ValueConverters` for the most common data types
    - You can implement custom `ValueConverters`
  - Null safety - `NullPointerExceptions` impossible when accessing a configuration option as it can't return `null`s by design.
 Includes support for `java.util.Optional`.
+	- Feature toggles - use boolean configuration options to toggle features on or off.
+You can do that during runtime of your application.
  - Validation - verify the integrity of your configuration.
 Want a int with a range from 1-42?
 No problem!
  - Change listeners - get notified when a configuration option changes
  - Loading values from different configuration sources.
 You can write custom configuration sources or use built in: